Sesaita/BabyK1/WIP Inertia Toolhead K1/Readme.md

 Work in Progress <br>
-Inertia Toolhead Adaption for K1 10mm Y rods.
-8mm Y rods Version is also aviable now (8mm are stock on k1)<br>
+Inertia Toolhead Adaption for K1 8 or 10mm Y rods.
+(8mm are stock on k1)<br>

 Travel will be roughly x 225 y 225 and <br>
 Print Area roughly x 225 y 220 (The nozzle will go 5mm over the build plate to the front)<br>